wcygan/encd/readme.md

   -p, --password string   The password used to encode the file -t, --toggle            Help message for toggle

-Use "encd [command] --help" for more information about a command.
 ```

 ## File Tree